 Research as much as possible about the University that you applied to.
 How are classes taught?
 Will you become used to their ways?
 What kind of projects have previous students done at that University?
 Who are your professors, and what are their best projects?
 You should know EVERYTHING!
 Don't arrive to find surprises.

 If you are going to a graduate school, contact your department.
-No matter how hard it may seem to be in touch with the professors at your department, it is a necessary step.
-I'm telling you from my experience and my perspective of studying Korean.
+No matter how hard it may seem to be in touch with the professors in your department, it is a necessary step.
+I’m telling you about my experience and my perspective on studying Korean.
 It may differ if you study in English.

 However, I want to note that it was a mistake not have contacted them before arriving.
 You will need an academic advisor for your thesis project, and not all of them are willing to accept a foreigner.